nafisa-samia/COVID-19-Symptoms-Classification/README.md

 After applying the different classification models, we will choose the best classification model for this dataset and do further calculations to improve our model. <br>

-At first, we calcualte the predicted result using cross validation and then we make ensemble of classifiers to check whether the accuracy is increased or not.
+At first, we calcualte the predicted result using cross validation and then we make ensemble of classifiers and then average the result to check whether the accuracy is increased or not.